wilson-ye-chen/stein.thinning/README.md

 ```r
 idx <- thin(smpl, grad, 40)
 ```
-The `thin` function returns a matrix containing the row indices in `smpl` (and `grad`) of the selected points.
+The `thin` function returns a vector containing the row indices in `smpl` (and `grad`) of the selected points.
 Please refer to `demo.R` as a starting example.
 To run the demo:
 ```r